 Mr. Matthews has assembled a team of lawyers with more than 150 years of combined legal experience handling insurance claims and disputes.

-The Covid business interruption group includes attorneys Rich Freese, Tim Goss, and Tamara Banno from Freese and Goss Law Firm officed in Dallas, Texas; Montgomery, Ala.; and Jackson, Miss.
-The team also includes Houston lawyer Riley Burnett, Jr.; Dallas lawyers Peter de la Cerda and Kevin Edwards; Houston attorneys Douglas Mena and Ryan Haun; Wisconsin lawyer Julie Matthews.
+The Covid business interruption group includes attorneys Rich Freese, Tim Goss, and Tamara Banno from Freese and Goss Law Firm of Dallas, Texas; Montgomery, Ala.; and Jackson, Miss.
+The team also includes Houston lawyer Riley Burnett, Jr.; Dallas lawyers Peter de la Cerda and Kevin Edwards; Houston attorneys Douglas Mena and Ryan Haun; and Wisconsin lawyer Julie Matthews.

 “Most of our lawyers have handled cases in state and federal courts across the country,” said Mr. Matthews.
 “We are a seasoned group who have worked together in various litigations in different capacities for more than 25 years.
 We plan to bring everything we have learned over all those years to this difficult fight.
 We know it will be an uphill battle, and it’s concerning that the insurance industry across the board is refusing to negotiate at all.
 But somebody has to take on this fight.
 If not us, who?
 We all plan to storm that hill together.”